Strangways Land Act: Description

-Strangways introduced a bill in 1868 which was eventually passed in January 1869, despite conflict with pastoralists, as An Act to further amend the "Waste Lands Act", and thereafter commonly known as the Strangways Act, Strangways Land Act or Waste Lands Amendment Act.
+Strangways introduced a bill in 1868 which was eventually passed in January 1869, despite conflict with pastoralists, as An Act to further amend the "Waste Lands Act", and thereafter commonly known as the Strangways Act, Strangways Land Act.
+It was given the formal short title Waste Lands Amendment Act 1868-9 by section 26 of the act.
 There was an increasing demand for more land to be available for farmers to clear of scrub for the purpose of more intensive agriculture such as growing grain crops and mixed farming.
 The legislation provided for the creation of agricultural areas and sale of crown land on credit.

 The Act allowed a person to purchase up to 640 acres, with a payment of 20 per cent at the fall of the hammer at auction, regarded as payment in advance of the interest on the purchase money, the whole amount to be paid four years later.
 There were regulations to ensure that purchasers farmed the land themselves.
 An amendment in January 1871 reduced the required initial payment from 20 per cent to 10 per cent, with a further 10 per cent to be paid three years later.
 In August 1872, another act changed the time for payment of the purchase money to three years after the payment of the second 10 per cent (six years after the purchase), and by paying only half the purchase money at this time the purchaser could obtain an extension of up to four more years.